Dark-Gran/KarmaAppetite2/README.md

 - Some images lack a flatmode version, others exist in flatmode only.
 - Region is rather a mini-region: needs more rooms.
-- Finishing the game without finishing the quest has been cut for now.
+- Special outro for finishing the game without completing the quest has been cut for now.
-- Player guide needs upgrade.
+- Player guide needs upgrade of its capabilities.
 - Iterator deserves a prettier halo and a conversation upgrade (eg. comment on delivering more quest items after finishing already).
 - Region music has been cut. (inspiration: [Ghost Cop - Just run](https://www.youtube.com/watch?v=uJRGnA-dSQw))